appfolio/ae_declarative_authorization/README.md

 ### Generate Authorization Rules

-To copy a default set of authorization rules which includes CRUD priveleges, run:
+To copy a default set of authorization rules which includes CRUD privileges, run:

     $ rails g authorization:rules